Wasserstein $k$-Centers Clustering for Distributional Data: Real Data Analysis

 We compare the results of the six clustering methods used in the simulation study.
 For selecting the dimension $M$ of geodesic modes of proposed method, we set the threshold value $\tau=0.8$.
 By this criterion, $M=1$ is selected.
 We use a computational algorithm developed by \cite{campbell2022efficient} for implementations of convex and geodesic PCA.
 The correct classification rate (cRate) and adjusted Rand index (aRand) are used as measures of cluster quality.

 Table \ref{tab:austria_2020_result} summarizes the results.
 We see that the proposed method outperforms the other methods in distinguishing the gender groups.
 We further investigate the structure of each cluster by visualizing the estimated Fr\'{e}chet mean and mode of variation.
 Figure \ref{fig:austria_means} shows the estimated Fr\'{e}chet means of the two clusters.
 We see that the Fr\'{e}chet mean of cluster $2$ (the females group) has a heavier tail on the age range $(60, 100)$ than that of cluster 1 (the males group).
 This result reasonably reflects the fact that female persons generally live longer than male persons.
 Figure \ref{fig:austria_cov} illustrates the modes of variations of the two clusters based on the estimated principal geodesics.
 For cluster 1 (the males group), we see that the largest variability occurs in the range $(20, 40)$ and a large variability occurs in the range $(70, 80)$.
 For cluster 2 (the female groups), we see that two large variabilities occur in the ranges $(10, 40)$ and $(70, 80)$.
-In summary, the proposed method identifies the gender groups with the highest cluster quality, and it also provides a visual insight into the clusters.
+To see whether the obtained clusters are significantly different, we perform the Komogorov-Smirnov test of two samples on the first convex principal component scores of the data.
+The $p$-value based on this test is $0.0045$, which provides strong evidence against the equality of the two clusters.
+In summary, the proposed method identifies the gender groups with the highest cluster quality, and also provides a visual insight into the clusters.
+In addition, the obtained clusters are significantly different.